Q&A: Evolution, Creationism and Intelligent Design

 - Can evolution generate truly novel biological features?

 - Do scientists understand the origin of life?

-- Are there missing links in the fossil record between ancient primates and modern humans?
+- Are there missing links between ancient primates and modern humans?

 - Does probability refute evolution?